DanielFaulkner/CodingTutorials/OSDevelopment/5FilesystemsFAT12.md

 *The error handling of the readsectors code (from a previous guide) could be modified to take advantage of the redundant FAT table, if present, ensuring at least one FAT table is loaded if possible.
 However this is not covered as part of this guide.*

 An alternative to loading the entire FAT region into memory is to only load up the sector containing the FAT entry needed.
 However this method of FAT loading requires additional calculations to determine which sector to load and the memory location of the FAT entry, additionally for larger files this may also require multiple disk reads to load different part of the FAT table.
-To keep this guide simple this approach isn't covered in this guide, prefering to instead load the entire table.
+To keep this guide simple this approach isn't covered in this guide, preferring to instead load the entire table.

 ### Loading a file using the File Allocation Table
 With the FAT table loaded into memory it can be accessed to identify the next cluster to load, or if the loading of the file should halt due to reaching the end of the file or encountering a bad sector.
 While the principles are the same for FAT12 and FAT16 filesystems the differences in entry size makes accessing the FAT table slightly different.
 Particularly for FAT12 filesystems, as there there isn't a 12bit data structure.